Draft Public Presentation

 As a very rough rule of thumb, expect to have about 1 slide per minute unless the information on them is very sparse (i.e., photos that can be grasped quickly).
-You may be able to combine some of the topics above onto a single slide (e.g., the first two points) in order to have more space to describe your action.
+As mentioned above, you may be able to combine some things onto a single slide (e.g., the first two points) in order to have more space available to describe your action.

 - Slides should show rather than tell

 Wherever possible, use the slides to show rather than tell.
 You’re doing the telling and the slides will be most engaging when they help show what you mean.
 Use diagrams, pictures and graphs.